cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 to `B-1`.
 That is, it is exclusive of `B`.
 Arrays are indexed starting from 0.

-A byte is an 8-bit entity (also known as "octet") and a byte string is an ordered sequence of bytes.
+A byte is an 8-bit entity (also known as "octet"), and a byte string is an ordered sequence of bytes.
 An N-byte string is a byte string of N bytes in length.

-Element encodings are presented as hex encoded byte strings with whitespace added for readability.
+Element encodings are presented as hex-encoded byte strings with whitespace added for readability.

 <reference anchor='Twisted' target='https://eprint.iacr.org/2008/522'>